erc7579/erc7579-implementation/erc.md

 Smart accounts MAY implement a fallback function that forwards the call to a fallback handler.

-If the account has a fallback handler enabled, it:
+If the account has a fallback handler installed, it:

 - MUST use `call` to invoke the fallback handler
 - MUST implement authorization control